-The applicant for admissions to any counseling program must possess a bachelor's degree from an accredited college or university, and provide the Office of Admissions with evidence of satisfactory undergraduate preparation.
+The applicant for admissions to any counseling program must possess a bachelor's degree from an accredited college or university and provide the Office of Admissions with evidence of satisfactory undergraduate preparation.
 The ordinary standard for admission is an undergraduate GPA of at least 3.00 on a grading scale of 4.00.
 Students falling below this level may submit other evidence of their ability to successfully complete a graduate program.
 Admission requirements include official transcripts, professional letters of recommendation, a statement of intention and a required interview with program faculty.
 All programs have supplemental application requirements.
 Further details are available in the University of Scranton Graduate Studies Catalog.

 Typically, new students start coursework in the fall semester.
 The priority application deadline for all graduate Counseling programs is November 15th.
 The regular application deadline is March 1st for admission into the following fall term.
 Applications received after the March 1st deadline may be considered at the Program Director's discretion.
 Program directors review applications and pay particular attention to each applicant's ability to address program specific professional goals and professional identity in the statement of intentions.
 Group interviews with program faculty prior to acceptance are required.
 All interviews are scheduled by program faculty shortly after the application deadline.
-All Clinical Mental Health Counseling and School Counseling applicants must complete the specially developed recommendation forms for the program and respond to additional program specific essays in order to finalize their admissions packets.
 Refer to specific program admissions policies for more specific admissions process information.